Training for a run in Scotland’s largest city couldn’t be more picturesque and we’ve picked out some of the best places for you to head to.

 Pollok Park

-Its trails and paths wind through woodlands and past wildlife including the park’s much loved Highland Cows, as well as the stunning Pollok House and Burrell collection.
+Its trails and paths wind through woodlands and past wildlife including the park’s much-loved Highland Cows, as well as the stunning Pollok House and Burrell collection.

-If you’re feeling ambitious you could always head over to nearby Queen’s Park and take a run up to the flag-pole where you will be awarded with stunning views across to the Campsie Fells and Ben Lomond.
+If you’re feeling ambitious you could always head over to nearby Queen’s Park and take a run-up to the flag-pole where you will be awarded with stunning views across to the Campsie Fells and Ben Lomond.

-West Highland Way/Mugdock Park
+Alternative City Parks: Victoria Park, West Highland Way/Mugdock Park

 For runners who like trails the West Highland Way is a great escape to get out of the city.
 Start where the trail begins near to Milngavie train station before following the paths out to Mugdock Country Park.
 This route will test even the most avid runners but it’s worth it for the views and coffee and cake at Stables Café in the park.